goldboy225/PhD-Journey/Daily Notes.md

 2. Ongoing, no progress on idea-1 article and experiment today...
 3. Done!
 Submit a paper to 𝗪𝗿𝗶𝘁𝗶𝗻𝗴 𝗪𝗼𝗿𝗸𝘀𝗵𝗼𝗽 organized by UTM, waiting for response.
 4. A journal [from Mala](https://ejournal.um.edu.my/index.php/MJCS) can be considered.

+## 2023-03-20
+Academic work were postponed for other priviate work, now back to normal progress.
+1. APC fund of article submitted raised by prof. Done.
+2. Scholarship to be applied before 2023-03-30.
+Ongoing.
+3. Tried some application of chatgpt API, such as one key to write a complete book, very interesting.
+4. Have to submit articles to WoS Q1, to come up with the publication result, even the fee is high.
+5. Back to the progress of the idea 1 article, plan to finish experiment before 2023-03-30.
+6. The 4th semester course registration has been done today, and today is the first new day for the 4th semester of my PhD journey.
+7. Daily progress update is needed starting from today.